One Client’s Journey to Eating Disorder Recovery – An Ocean Away!

 This is the adolescent’s favorite quote that helped inspire her during her road to recovery.

-Living in Africa, an ocean away from the United States, has definitely made my recovery process more challenging.
-I had to travel thousands of miles at least three times a year, leaving behind my school and home country, and my parents had to take leave of absences from their jobs for months.
+Living in Africa, an ocean away from the United States has definitely made my recovery process more challenging.
+I had to travel thousands of miles at least three times a year, leaving behind my school and home country, and my parents had to take leave of absence from their jobs for months.
 Not to mention, my family did not have insurance.

 I remember finding The Cleveland Center for Eating Disorders on the Internet and reading about it.
 Like most patients, I was very afraid of beginning my road to recovery, not only because it was scary to get help, but also because it meant having to express myself in English, a foreign language to me.